WandiParis/ColorPickerBundle/README.md

 ### Entity

-We recommand you to use an hexadecimal color code with alpha (`AARRGGBB hex`) because it's the shortest standard with a length of simply 9 chars.
+We recommand you to store the hexadecimal color code with alpha (`AARRGGBB hex`) because it's the shortest standard with a length of simply 9 chars.

 You'll be able later to convert to `HSL`, `HSLA`, `RGB` & `RGBA` if needed (see below).